What is Risk-Weighted Asset?

 Disadvantages

-- It is backward-looking, meaning; it assumes that security that has been risky in the past is the same as the securities that are going to be risky in the future.
+- It is backward-looking, meaning; it assumes that security that has been risky in the past is the same as the securities that will be risky in the future.

-- Banks are required to hold more common stocks since it needs to find less risky assets with returns.
+- Banks must hold more common stocks since they need to find less risky assets with returns.

 - The Basel II regulatory framework assumes banks to be in the best position to measure their financial risks, whereas, in reality, they might not be.